scala/docs.scala-lang/contribute/documentation.md

 ### The Main Scala Documentation Site

 [docs.scala-lang.org](https://docs.scala-lang.org/) houses the primary source of written, non-API documentation for Scala.
-It's a github project that you can fork and submit pull requests from.
+It's a GitHub project that you can fork and submit pull requests from.
 It includes:

 * Overviews
 * Tutorials